Information Technology

 • Switches : Ethernet switches are devices that connect multiple devices within a network.
 They use MAC addresses to forward data only to the intended recipient.

-• Router : While Ethernet itself operates at the data link layer (OSI model), routers are essential for connecting different networks together.
-They operate at the network layer (OSI model) and enable communication between devices on different subnets.
+• Router : While Ethernet itself operates at Layer 2, Data Link Layer (OSI model), routers are essential for connecting different networks together.
+They operate at Layer 3, Network Layer (OSI model) and enable communication between devices on different subnets.

 Key Concepts of Ethernet

 • MAC Addresses : Media Access Control addresses are unique identifiers assigned to network interface cards (NICs) of devices.
-They are crucial for addressing and delivering data to the correct destination within a LAN.
+They are crucial for addressing and delivering data to the correct destination within a Local Area Network (LAN).

 • CSMA/CD : Carrier Sense Multiple Access with Collision Detection (CSMA/CD) is the mechanism used by Ethernet to manage access to the network medium.
 Devices listen for a clear channel before transmitting to avoid collisions.
 If a collision is detected, devices follow a backoff algorithm before retransmitting.